liferay/liferay-docs/develop/tutorials/articles/260-forms/01-forms-storage-adapters.markdown

 In addition to returning the file ID, add a storage link via the `DDMStorageLinkLocalService`.
-The DDM Storage Link is used to associate each form record with the form it's being entered for.
+The DDM Storage Link is used to associate each form record with the DDM Structure backing the form.

 The `addStorageLink` method takes class name ID as retrieved by `PortalUtil.getClassNameId`, the `fileId` (being used as the primary key for the file storage type), the structure version ID, and the service context.
 There's also a call to a `saveFile` method, which serializes the forms record's values and uses two additional utility methods (`getStructureFolder` and `getFile`) to write a `java.io.File` object.
-There are some other utility methods invoked as
+There are some other utility methods invoked as well:
-well:

     private File getFile(long structureId, long fileId) {
         return new File(